 - Bus Exchange

-- Crown ownership and operation for the first three years.
+- o Crown ownership and operation for the first three years.

 - The Frame, (Public realm)

-- $\circ \quad \ \ {\rm Council \ ownership \ and \ maintenance}$
+- o Council ownership and maintenance

 - The Square

 - o Council ownership and maintenance

 - Central Library

-- Council ownership and operation
+- o Council ownership and operation

 - Car parking

 - Council / private ownership and operation

 - Earthquake memorial

-- Crown/ Council ownership and maintenance
+- o Crown ownership and maintenance

 - Metro Sports Facility

-- Council ownership and operation.
+- o Council ownership and operation.

 - Avon River Precinct

-- CDHB and Council ownership and operation.
+- o Council ownership and operation.

 - Stadium

-- For planning purposes we have assumed this will be completed towards the end of the LTP period (although Christchurch Central Development Unit website indicates a completion date of 3rd Quarter 2021).
+- For planning purposes we have assumed this will be completed towards the end of the LTP period.